prebid/Prebid.js/modules/yandexAnalyticsAdapter.md

 This adapter is designed to work with [Yandex Metrica](https://metrica.yandex.com/about) - Top-5 worldwide web analytics tool.

-Disclosure: provider loads Metrica Tag build based on https://github.com/yandex/metrica-tag, ~60 kB gzipped.
+Disclosure: provider use Metrica Tag build based on https://github.com/yandex/metrica-tag, ~60 kB gzipped.

 ## How to setup provider